Contact Us for a Free Consultation 212-240-9465

-What is Force Majeure and How Can it Affect a Personal Injury Case in Brooklyn
+What Is Force Majeure and How Can It Affect a Personal Injury Case in Brooklyn

 The term "force majeure" refers to an unforeseen situation or event beyond the parties control and renders it impossible or impractical to carry out the terms of a contract.
 It is frequently used to justify releasing a party from responsibility or carrying out their contractual commitments.